thejsway/thejsway/manuscript/chapter26.md

 ## Objective

-This project builds upon the social news program and web pages you created previously.
+This project builds upon the [social news program](chapter11.md) and [web page](chapter19.md) you created previously.
 This time, the objective is to make a social news *application* based on a Node.js server.

 ## Functional requirements